Skip to content

 • Vertical/end-fed = unbalanced antenna

-The problem is the first shortcut: coax is not inherently an “unbalanced line.”
-In pure differential mode, coax is a two-conductor transmission line carrying equal-and-opposite currents (inside the structure).
-What people call “unbalanced” is the way coax is often used in amateur stations: one side is bonded to station/chassis/structure, and the outside of the shield is available to carry common-mode current when the antenna system is asymmetric.
+What people call “unbalanced” is usually the way coax is used in real stations: one side is bonded to station/chassis/structure, and the outside of the shield is available to carry common-mode current when the antenna system is asymmetric or missing a defined return path.

 If you want the deeper myth-buster: Coaxial Cable: The Myth of Being “Unbalanced”.